Michael Cohen resigns from RNC committee post, sources say

 "As the son of a Polish holocaust survivor, the images and sounds of this family separation policy is heart wrenching," Cohen wrote.
 "While I strongly support measures that will secure our porous borders, children should never be used as bargaining chips."

-Cohen on Tuesday hired New York lawyer Guy Petrillo to represent him in a federal investigation into his business dealings.
+Cohen on Tuesday hired New York lawyer Guy Petrillo to represent him in a federal investigation headed up by the Southern District of New York.

 Michael Cohen resigns from RNC committee post, sources say